Michael Elkins: Origins

-In 1947 Elkins met Teddy Kollek in New York.
-Kollek was later mayor of Jerusalem.
+In 1947 Elkins met Teddy Kollek (who in 1965 became mayor of Jerusalem) in New York.
 In 1947 he was organising illegal shipments of arms to the Jewish Haganah in Palestine.
 Elkins joined in.
 The FBI discovered his involvement and he and his wife, Martha, fled to Israel.
 They lived on a kibbutz, then moved a year later to Jerusalem.

 Career

 Elkins began broadcasting with CBS in the US in September 1956.
 He became the network's correspondent in Israel.
 The previous correspondent said he was returning to the United States because "nothing ever happens in Israel".
 A month later Britain and France invaded Suez as Israeli tanks moved into Sinai.